-Sarsaparilla gained its peak of fame due to a popular soft drink in Western culture which contains its active ingredient.
-The drink that had a similar taste to root beer.
-It came to the West during the 19th century, but didn’t had sarsaparilla roots but a flavoring mixture of birch oil and sassafras.
+Sarsaparilla gained its peak of fame due to a popular soft drink in Western culture that contains its active ingredient.
+The drink had a similar taste to root beer.
+It came to the West during the 19th century but didn’t have sarsaparilla roots but a flavoring mixture of birch oil and sassafras.

 Sarsaparilla drink during that age became a root of mockery within manly cowboys when ordered at a saloon, as they classified it as a “sissy drink”.
 Sarsaparilla drink was a well-known beverage in the old West ordered by cowboys before visiting brothels as it was said could help avoid infections like syphilis and gonorrhea.

-Today, loads of studies prove the medicinal benefits of sarsaparilla plant to several diseases.
-Most researches indicate its effect as a libido booster and could also aid to menopausal symptoms.
+Today, loads of studies prove the medicinal benefits of the sarsaparilla plant to several diseases.
+Most researches indicate its effect as a libido booster and could also aid in menopausal symptoms.

 What is Sarsaparilla?

-Sarsaparilla is a long perennial vine with pricky stems and long, creeping roots.
+Sarsaparilla is a long perennial vine with prickly stems and long, creeping roots.
 It is native in Mexico, Central America and the Caribbean.
-Its scientific name is Smilax ornate and also known as Honduran sarsaparilla, Jamaican sarsaparilla and “khao yen” in ancient China.
+Its scientific name is Smilax ornate and is also known as Honduran sarsaparilla, Jamaican sarsaparilla and “Khao yen” in ancient China.

-Its name came from a Spanish word zarzaparrilla, which means zarza as “bramble” and parrilla, meaning “little grape vine”.
+Its name came from the Spanish word zarzaparrilla, which means zarza as “bramble” and parrilla, meaning “little grapevine”.
 Roots of Sarsaparilla are used in the treatment of diseases.

 How Sarsaparilla Works?

 Sarsaparilla contains different active ingredients.
-One active ingredent are the saponins, specifically sarsapogenin saponins.
-This compound alters steroids in the lab and are not produced by the human body.
+One active ingredient is the saponins, specifically sarsapogenin saponins.
+This compound alters steroids in the lab and is not produced by the human body.
 Saponins bind to endotoxin (a compound that could kill harmful bacteria) in the digestive tract.
 This is a good treatment for some ailments in the joints, liver and reproductive system.
-In fact, during 1820 to 1910, sarsaparilla was registered in the U.S. Pharmacopoeia as a treatment for syphilis.
+In fact, from 1820 to 1910, sarsaparilla was registered in the U.S. Pharmacopoeia as a treatment for syphilis.

-Aside from saponins, sarsaparilla is rich in.
-These are plant-based estrogens which can copy your endogenous estrogens and function the way they do.
+Aside from saponins, sarsaparilla is rich in phytoestrogens.
+These are plant-based estrogens that can copy your endogenous estrogens and function the way they do.
 Experts say phytoestrogens are safe to use for the body because they are less potent and they do not alter the functions of your naturally-produced estrogens.
 In addition, phytoestrogens are easy to flush out in your body.

 Sarsaparilla also balances glandular function by producing and stabilizing the hormone production of testosterone and progesterone, that leads to increase in sexual drive.